 However, this can create many side effects, including a headache, stuffy nose and even a sinus headache.
 To stop this from happening, you should ensure that you drink at least two litres of water throughout the day.

-If you find yourself suffering from these congestion symptoms, you should make sure to drink at least two litres of water throughout the day.
+If you find yourself suffering from these congestion symptoms, you should make sure to drink at least two litres of water throughout the day to stop you from struggling to sleep with a blocked nose.
 Drinking extra water can help your body thin your mucus, which makes it easier to move properly through the body, rather than causing congestion and a blocked nose.

 Drinking enough water is also recommended for those that have suffered from a poor night’s sleep due to the heat, as even mild dehydration can cause you to feel even more drowsy and tired.